 - A relatively consistent, ordered frontage aligned with and facing the movement route.
-It is generally appropriate for building heights to be at the upper end of that permitted.
-Built form arrangement may become more sparsely arranged or smaller in height adjacent to Cawston Spinney and associated water body. - Larger distance between carriageway and dwellings, reflecting its likely use by larger vehicles including HGVs and utilising landscape verges and tree planting as PS.01-PS.04. - Sufficient overlooking and activation of active travel routes adjacent to the road (dwellings facing the movement route), especially where there is a significant distance between the route carriageway and residential development. - Appropriate treatment of gateways which relate to the area or existing context, for example gateway areas in the Green Fringe area type may be focused on on green landscaped areas as well as built form, while those in the Suburban Residential area type may be focused more on built form features.
+It is generally a of that permitted.
+Built form arrangement may become more sparsely arranged or smaller in height ac - Larger distance between carriageway and dwellings, reflecting its likely use by larger vehicles includi . planting as PS.01-PS.04. - Sufficient overlooking and activation of active travel routes adjacent to the road (dwellings facing the distance between the route carriageway and residential development. - Appropriate treatment of gateways which relate to the area or existing context, for example gateway areas in the Green Fringe area type may be focused on • on green landscaped areas as well as built form, while those in the Suburban Residential area type may be focused more on built form features.